-- Change the setting of the Break Enable/Disable switch to enable (up, position 1).
-If you do so, the system will not autoboot but will enter console mode after completing self-tests (assuming you have not defined a halt action of REBOOT or RESTART_REBOOT using the SET HALT console command).
+- Change the setting of the Break Enable/Disable switch to enable (up, dot inside the circle).
+If you do so, the system will not autoboot but will enter console mode after completing self-tests (assuming you have not defined a halt action of REBOOT or RESTART\REBOOT using the SET HALT console command).
 Refer to Section 2.4.2 for instructions on booting from console mode. - Change the boot device by using the SET BOOT command.